Frequently asked questions

 Check that your cold water stop cock operates correctly at least once a year.

 Minor leaks between flats like a defective bath seal can impact the building insurance premium.
-However if an insurance claim had been submitted for every leak in recent years, the insurance premium would have become significantly higher and many insurance companies would only offer cover with water related claims excluded from the policy.
+If an insurance claim had been submitted for every leak in recent years, the insurance premium would have become significantly higher and many insurance companies would only offer cover with water related claims excluded from the policy.

 View This Guide from The Property Institute and This Top Tips Guide from Aviva for guidance.